-As you may have noticed by now, sqlmap is flexible: you can leave it to automatically dump the whole database table or you can be very precise in which characters to dump, from which columns and which range of entries.
+As you know by down, sqlmap is flexible.
+You can leave it to automatically enumerate the whole database table or you can be very precise in which characters to dump, from which columns and which range of entries.

 5.9.13 Dump all databases tables entries